 It’s also important to remember that children will more than likely live with cerebral palsy for a lifetime, and will continue to need several medical services and care even throughout adulthood.
 However, the extent of care they will need will depend upon the severity of the disorder.
 Children with mild forms of cerebral palsy may go on to obtain successful careers and maintain their own homes while others with severe cases of cerebral may need a permanent, full-time caregiver.

-Is There a Cure for Cerebral Palsy?
+Is There a Cure?
 What Treatments Are Available?

 Currently there is no cure for cerebral palsy, but extensive research and studies are ongoing.
 In the meantime, there are a few procedures and treatments that can make your child more comfortable.
 Orthopaedic surgery can help diminish spastic movements, and physical therapy can help children attempt to control motor skills.
 Occupational therapy can help with daily living skills such as eating, tying shoes, social interaction, and learning to be more independent as time goes on.